masonphung/fraud_transaction_detection/README.md

 **Intercontinental Bank** is a simulated major Australian bank holding approximately 20% of the domestic credit card market — comparable to ANZ or Westpac.
 Based on published RBA and ASIC industry data, the bank manages roughly **2.44 million credit card accounts** and processes approximately **65.88 million transactions per month** at an average value of $123.

 Credit card fraud represents a compounding loss: each fraudulent transaction triggers not only the transaction loss itself but also network chargeback and dispute-processing fees (~$15/incident).
-At the industry baseline fraud rate of **0.357%**, the bank faces approximately **235,000 fraud attempts per month** — making early, accurate, automated detection a direct revenue protection priority.
+At the industry baseline fraud rate of **0.357%**, the bank faces approximately **235,000 fraud attempts per month**, making early, accurate, automated detection a direct revenue protection priority.

 ---